-NEBP will utilise the waste management hierarchy to guide design and implementation choices in all phases of the project development and operation.
+SHMR will utilise the waste management hierarchy to guide design and implementation choices in all phases of the project development and operation.
 Some measures will apply across the hierarchy, such as:

-- Design of site development, infrastructure, and guidelines for buildings. - Training in construction environmental best practices for construction contractors and their employees. - Environmental best practices for commercial and industrial firms, the marina, golf course, and other precincts. - Covenants, restrictions, and regulations placed upon the different precincts.
+- Design of site development, infrastructure, and guidelines for buildings; - Training in construction environmental best practices for construction contractors and their employees; - Environmental best practices for commercial and retail outlets, the marina, and open space areas; & - Covenants, restrictions, and regulations placed upon the different precincts.